Happy holidays? Reindeer used in Christmas events never heard of that.

 Help End This 'Nightmare Before Christmas' for Reindeer

 With your help, we can end the use of reindeer as holiday props.
 After hearing from PETA about the cruelty inherent in using live reindeer in Christmas displays, Stauffers of Kissel Hill—a home and garden store with locations across Pennsylvania—decided not to use live reindeer in its displays, as it had in the past.
-Just days after hearing from PETA and our supporters, Coastal Farm & Home Supply canceled holiday displays exploiting live reindeer at its stores across Oregon.
-And after PETA alerted officials in Ferndale, Michigan, to visitors’ complaints about reindeer being used as party props at its Holiday Ice Festival, the city banned the use of reindeer and other wild and exotic animals in displays and performances!
+Once Camp Abbot Trading Co. in Sunriver, Oregon, learned that holiday displays are anything but merry for sensitive reindeer, it took the compassionate step of pledging not to host events with reindeer or any other live animals again.
+And because PETA alerted officials in Ferndale, Michigan, to visitors’ complaints about reindeer being used as party props at its Holiday Ice Festival, the city banned the use of reindeer and other wild and exotic animals in displays and performances!

 Please, never attend an event with live reindeer or any other animals.
 If there’s an event with live reindeer near you, kindly ask the organizers to leave them out.